avilum/waycup/README.md

 # Compitability:
 * Runs on any UNIX system that supports busybox syntax.
 * You can copy and paste it in your servers, as-is, if you have <code>nc</code> installed.
+* BSD netcat does not supports client IP extraction and iptables modification (yet), install GNU netcat for better compitability.